Chart Color Schemes

 Gregory Hills lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Nov 2025, the population of the Gregory Hills statistical area (Lv2) is estimated at around 12,485.
-This reflects an increase of 3,343 people since the 2021 Census, which reported a population of 9,142.
-The change is inferred from AreaSearch's estimation of the resident population at 11,477 following examination of the latest ERP data release by the ABS (June 2024) and an additional 545 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,679 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The Gregory Hills (SA2) experienced a growth rate of 36.6% since the 2021 census, exceeding the state's growth rate of 7.6%.
-Interstate migration contributed approximately 72.0% of overall population gains during recent periods for the area.
+As of Feb 2026, the population of Gregory Hills is estimated at around 12,486, reflecting an increase of 3,344 people since the 2021 Census.
+The population was reported as 9,142 in the 2021 Census.
+This increase is inferred from AreaSearch's estimation of the resident population at 11,477 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 627 validated new addresses since the Census date.
+This results in a population density ratio of 2,679 persons per square kilometer, placing Gregory Hills in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's growth rate of 36.6% since the 2021 census exceeded both the state (7.8%) and Greater Sydney rates, marking it as a growth leader in the region.
+Interstate migration contributed approximately 72.0% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Considering projected demographic shifts, a significant population increase is forecast for the Gregory Hills (SA2) until 2041, with an expected increase of 3,601 persons, reflecting a gain of 26.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, a significant population increase is forecasted for Gregory Hills, with an expected increase of 3,599 persons to 2041, reflecting a total increase of 20.7% over the 17 years.

 Frequently Asked Questions - Population